apache/doris-website/community/how-to-contribute/how-to-be-a-committer.md

 ---
 {
-    "title": "How to Become Doris Committer",
+    "title": "How to Become Committer",
     "language": "en"
 }
 ---